YangLing0818/RPG-DiffusionMaster/README.md

 **--model_name** is the name of the model in the directory models/Stable-diffusion/

 **--version_number** is the class of our in-context examples used in generation.
-We find that in different scenarios, if we use the relevant in-context examples as few-shot sample, the planing ability of the MLLMs can be further boost.
-In this example, we want to generate a girl with multiple attributes, here we choose 0 that fits for multi-attribute binding plan.
+Our discoveries suggest that in varied scenarios, by employing pertinent in-context exemplars as few-shot samples, the planning capabilities of MLLMs can be substantially enhanced.
+For this case, we aim to synthesize a character bearing multiple attributes.
+We elect option 0, which is apt for a plan that binds multiple attributes.

 **--api_key** is needed if you use GPT-4.

 #### **4. Regional Generation with local LLMs**

-We recommend to use base model with more than 13B parameters to achieve satisfactory results.
-But it will take more time to load the model and inference, with the significant increase in graphic memory usage.
+We advocate for the deployment of a foundational model endowed with upwards of13 billion parameters to realize outcomes that meet our exacting standards.
+However, this will inevitably extend the model loading duration and the inference time, accompanied by a marked elevation in graphical memory consumption.
 We conduct experiments on theses three base models.
-For 13B model, the recommended device is A100 80GB, for 70B model, the recommended device is 8*A100 80GB, here we take llama2-13b-chat as an example, we can run
+For the model with 13 billion parameters, the preferred apparatus is the A100 80GB, for 70B model, the recommended devices are 8*A100 80GB, here we take llama2-13b-chat as an example, we can run:

 ```bash
 python RPG.py --user_prompt 'A blonde hair girl with black suit and white skirt' --model_name 'input your model name here' --version_number 0 --use_local --llm_path 'local_llms/ your llm name'